toddbranch/ECE383/labs/lab4/index.md

 ## Lab Hints

 - Define your ports as constants in your PicoBlaze and VHDL code.
 This will make your code much more readable.
-- Tera Term is freeware software that can communicate over your computer’s serial ports.
-You can download it from the course website.
+- Tera Term is freeware software that can communicate over your computer's serial ports.
+[Click here to download!](http://en.sourceforge.jp/projects/ttssh2/downloads/60733/teraterm-4.82.exe/)
   - Configure the speed to Tera Term by using the “Setup” → “Serial Port” menu option
   - Select the USB-UART serial port (check your computer Device Manager if you are unsure of the port).
   - The baud rate should be 9600 for this lab